Search the Health Library

 Analytics Leadership in Patient Safety Program

-- Build comprehensive knowledge of business intelligence applied to health care
+- Build comprehensive knowledge of business intelligence applied to health care.

-- Describe sources of health care data to improve care quality and delivery, and to support institutional operations
+- Describe sources of health care data to improve care quality and delivery and to support institutional operations.

-- Identify methodological practices to quantitatively and qualitatively interpret data
+- Identify methodological practices to quantitatively and qualitatively interpret data.

-- Define metrics for evaluating past, present and future clinical and operational outcomes
+- Define metrics for evaluating past, present and future clinical and operational outcomes.

-- Demonstrate methods for compiling data that may be broadly utilized
+- Demonstrate methods for compiling data that may be broadly utilized.

-- Present compiled data for meaningful use in regular clinical or administrative practice
+- Present compiled data for meaningful use in regular clinical or administrative practice.

-- Apply theories and methods of health care analytics to develop a proof-of-concept research project
+- Apply theories and methods of health care analytics to develop a proof-of-concept research project.

-- Cultivate an enticing academic environment to support high quality health care analytical practice and research
+- Cultivate an enticing academic environment to support high-quality health care analytical practice and research.

-- a letter of recommendation from your manager
+- A letter of recommendation from your manager

-- a personal statement describing your career goals and how the ALPS fellowship will enable you to achieve these goals
+- A personal statement describing your career goals and how the ALPS fellowship will enable you to achieve these goals

 Your manager will need to protect 10 percent of your time for nine months for the fellowship.
 For your practicum, you will lead a research project within your area of responsibility.
-You will be required to write a monthly update to your manager.
+You will be required to write a monthly update for your manager.